 Let’s be partners!
 Apply for the Co-op’s 2015 4% Friday Community Shopping Day grant program.
 Applications are available now in-store (on the counter near the front registers) and downloadable as a PDF.
 If you wish to receive an electronic version of the application, please email us at firstname.lastname@example.org.
 Applications are due by Tuesday, September 30, 2014.

-Once a year, the Community Relations Committee of the Board of Trustees of the Skagit Valley Food Co-op accepts and reviews the applications of non-sectarian, non-partisan, charitable community groups for participation in 4% Friday, a Community Shopping Day.
-Groups chosen are honored with 4% of the day’s gross receipts at the Skagit Valley Food Co-op.
+Once a year, the Community Relations Committee of the Board of Trustees of the Skagit Valley Food Co-op accepts and reviews the applications of non-sectarian, non-partisan charitable community groups for participation in 4% Friday, a Community Shopping Day.
+Groups chosen, one per month for the calendar year, are honored with 4% of the day’s gross receipts at the Skagit Valley Food Co-op.

 Congratulations to our 2014 Recipient Groups!

 January 24: Skagit River Poetry Foundation

 The Skagit River Poetry Foundation supports lifelong literacy and cultural diversity through the writing, reading, performing, and teaching of poetry in Northwest schools and communities.
 Funds generated by 4% Friday will go to support the program goals of placing poets in classrooms and help fund the Skagit River Poetry Festival, which brings poets from all over the world to La Conner in May 2014.
 The “Students Only Friday” event will allow area high school students to interact with poets they have studied in school.
 It is a rare opportunity to our kids and one that has become a Skagit tradition since 2000.
 Last year, the Foundation placed poets in 200 classrooms and served over 10,000 students.
 This is an interactive learning with poets, teachers, and students all working together to create and perform poetry.